sissaschool/xmlschema/doc/testing.rst

 subdirectory.
 There are several test scripts, each dedicated to one topic:

 **test_meta.py**
-    Tests for the XSD meta-schema builtins
+    Tests for the XSD meta-schema and XSD builtins

 **test_xpath.py**
     Tests for XPath parsing and selectors